Learn how to start a life coaching business!

 A business name that’s easy to understand and reflects your brand can help make a good first impression with potential coaching clients.
 Consider referencing coaching in the title.
 Names like “Gracious Guidance” or “Bright Beginnings Coaching,” for example, offer instant recognition.

 Before you can coach your first client, shore up any required business registration and licensing.
 After registering your coaching business, visit the IRS website to obtain an employer identification number (EIN).
 The main purpose of an EIN is to pay taxes, but you’ll also need it to open bank accounts for your life coaching company as well as any bank loans.
+You can also get an EIN through us.

 For additional credibility, consider getting certified by a life coaching trade association.
 Different coaching certification programs are available through groups such as CoachU and the Institute for Professional Excellence in Coaching.